 - Read the guides on Native Modules for Windows and Native UI Components for Windows if you are interested in extending native functionality.

-If you encounter a bug with the React Native Windows plugin, we would like to hear about it.
+current architecture, we would like to hear about it.
 Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.
-It’s helpful if you include the version of Windows, React Native, React Native Windows plugin, and device family (i.e., mobile, desktop, Xbox, etc.) you’re using.
+It’s helpful if you include the version of Windows, React Native, React Native Windows plugin, and device family (i.e., desktop, Xbox, etc.) you’re using.
 Please include a stack trace and reduced repro case when appropriate, too.